 - Sneak Preview: The Dream Resource Center will provide a workshop to AB 540 and/or Undocumented students and families about the services the center provides

-- Orientation Workshops: During orientation we offer assistance to all incoming AB 540 and/or Undocumented students.
+- Orientation Workshops: During New Student Orientation we offer assistance to all incoming AB 540 and/or Undocumented students;

 - Must be a currently enrolled SF State Undergraduate or Graduate Student